 Candidates seeking the Bilingual Education endorsement need to pass the appropriate ISBE language proficiency test.
-English as a Second Language (ESL) Endorsement:

-EDUC 3540, 3601, 3602, 3603, 3604, and 3605 Combined Bilingual/English as a Second Language (ESL) Endorsement: EDUC 3540, 3601, 3602, 3603, 3604, 3605, 3606 and 3607 Candidates seeking the Bilingual Education Endorsement need to pass the appropriate ISBE language proficiency test.
+English as a Second Language (ESL) Endorsement: EDUC 3540, 3601, 3602, 3603, 3604, and 3605 Combined Bilingual/English as a Second Language (ESL) Endorsement: EDUC 3540, 3601, 3602, 3603, 3604, 3605, 3606 and 3607 Candidates seeking the Bilingual Education Endorsement need to pass the appropriate ISBE language proficiency test.
 Learning Behavorial Specialist I Endorsement: EDUC 3430, 3431, 3436, and 3437 Candidates seeking the LBS1 Endorsement need to pass the appropriate ISBE content area tests.
-Early Childhood/Elementary Education Studies (Non-Licensure) Majors Full admission into the early childhood and elementary education majors is based on: Formal application to the School of Education when enrolled in EDUC 2120 $\,$ An overall GPA of 2.5 Completion of Professional Blocks 1 and 2 Positive recommendations from School of Education Faculty Approval by the Teacher Education Screening Committee Once admitted to the Teacher Education Program, candidates also meet benchmark assessments at key transition points.
-Candidates meet the benchmarks for dispositions during Block 1, 5, and 6.
-These benchmark assessments are described fully in the School of Education's Teacher Education Handbook.
-All professional education and content-area coursework that forms of an application for licensure, endorsement, or approval that is received by ISBE on or after February 1, 2012, must have been passed with a grade no lower than C or equivalent in order to be counted toward fulfillment of the applicable requirements.
+Early Childhood/Elementary Education Studies (Non-Licensure) Majors - Full admission into the early childhood and elementary education majors is based on: - Formal application to the School of Education when enrolled in EDUC 2120 - An overall GPA of 2.5 - Completion of Professional Blocks 1 and 2 - Positive recommendations from School of Education Faculty - Approval by the Teacher Education Screening Committee - Completion of TB clearance - Successful results of criminal background check All professional education and content-area coursework that forms part of an application for licensure, endorsement, or approval that is received by ISBE on or after February 1, 2012, must have been passed with a grade no lower than C or equivalent in order to be counted toward fulfillment of the applicable requirements.
 If a student requests teacher licensure after graduation, he/she will need to complete EDUC 3510, 3520, 4130, and 4600.
-(Passing of the Illinois test of basic skills or its equivalent is required for EDUC 3510, Early Childhood or Elementary Content Area Test is required for EDUC 4130, and edTPA for licensure).
-GE Designates a course that fulfills all or part of a Core Curriculum requirement; see the Core Curriculum Program section of the catalog for more information.
+(Passing of the Early Childhood or Elementary Content Area Test is required for EDUC 4130, and edTPA for licensure).
 Early Childhood Studies Non-Licensure Program This major is designed for students who are planning to teach children from birth through 2nd grade without the Illinois Professional Licensure.
 In addition to the early childhood studies major courses, specific general education courses and ESL courses in the program are required.
 The curriculum is sequenced in six Blocks:

 Foundation Block 1: EDUC 2120, 2140 Foundation Block 2: EDUC 2140, 2145 Professional Method Courses Block 3: EDUC 3015, 3180, 3130, 3430 Professional Method Courses Block 4: EDUC 3360, 2300, 3930 Professional Method Courses Block 5: EDUC 4970, 3130 Professional Method Courses Block 6: EDUC 4970, CORE 3000 English as a Second Language Courses: EDUC 3540, 3601, 3602, 3603, 3604, and 3605.
-Elementary Education Studies (Non-Licensure) Program This program is designed for students who are planning to teach children from grades 1st to 6th without Illinois Professional licensure.
+Elementary Education Studies (Non-Licensure) Program This program is designed for students who are planning to teach children from grades 1 to 6 without Illinois Professional licensure.
 In addition to the Elementary Education Studies major courses, specific general education courses are required.
 The curriculum is sequenced in six Blocks: